yogi/fabacademy2016/w14-output.md

 I spent some time going deeper into electronics, particularly understanding inductors, impedance, semi-conductors, and
     power-supplies.
-This site - [Learn About Electronics](learnabout-electronics.org) had excellent explanations e.g. check out the section on [Filter Circuits](http://www.learnabout-electronics.org/PSU/psu12.php), it explains the role of reservoir filters very well.
+This site - [Learn About Electronics](learnabout-electronics.org) had excellent explanations e.g. check out the section on [Filter Circuits](http://www.learnabout-electronics.org/PSU/psu12.php), it explains the role of reservoir capacitors very well.
 I also referred to classics like [Art of Electronics](http://www.amazon.com/Art-Electronics-Paul-Horowitz/dp/0521809266) and [Practical Electronics for Inventors](http://www.amazon.com/Practical-Electronics-Inventors-Third-Scherz/dp/0071771336).

 ["Chalieplexing"](https://en.wikipedia.org/wiki/Charlieplexing) stands for
     ["Charlie Allen's mulitplexing"](https://www.maximintegrated.com/en/app-notes/index.mvp/id/1880), which allows fewer
     pins to be used to control many LEDs.

-In Chalieplexing 2 LEDs are connected with to 2 pins - one forward biased and the other reverse biased, so that by setting
+In Chalieplexing 2 LEDs are connected to 2 pins - one forward biased and the other reverse biased, so that by setting
     a pin high and the other low, current flows only in 1 direction - lighting up 1 LED.

 To create 7-segment digits however you need to use multiplexing also because multiple LEDs (for each segment in a digit) need